FDA have lifted clinical hold on phase 1 trial of AMX0114

 Researchers from the University of Aberdeen have found a new drug target that has the potential to protect neurons normally damaged in MND.
 For the first time, a drug that mimics the activity of vitamin A within the body, called Ellorarxine, has been shown to protect neurons from harmful effects typically seen in the disease.
 The drug works by interacting with “Retinoic acid receptors” key proteins involved in activating the vitamin A pathway within the body.

-Researchers have tested this drug on cells in a dish and within mice models, showing a reduction in damaged cells with the drug treatment.
+Researchers have tested this drug on cells in a dish and within mice, showing a reduction in damaged cells with the drug treatment.
 These findings suggest the vitamin A pathway could contain key protective factors that may help to reduce the effects of harmful chemicals seen in MND.
 This research, funded by the Association, opens the path to finding new potential treatments for people with MND.

 Researchers identify potential blood test for MND diagnosis